r0man/soundklaus.el/README.md

 This mode requires a working [EMMS](http://www.gnu.org/software/emms) setup for Emacs.
 Follow the *EMMS* [Quick-Start Guide](http://www.gnu.org/software/emms/quickstart.html) to configure *EMMS*.

+## Usage

+You can search songs with `M-x soundklaus-tracks` and playlists with `M-x soundklaus-playlists`.
+In the `*soundklaus*` buffer you can move to the next song with `C-n` or `n`, and to the previous one with `C-p` or `p`.
+Pressing `RET` plays the current song, and `a` adds the current song at point to the *EMMS* playlist.

 ## Authentication

-You need to authorize *soundklaus.el* to access your SoundCloud account.
+Some commands like `M-x soundklaus-activities` or `M-x soundklaus-my-tracks` need access to your *SoundCloud* account.
 Your web browser should open Emacs via `emacsclient` for the [OAuth2](http://oauth.net/2) callback URL  `soundklaus://oauth/callback`.
 On a Linux system you can configure this by adding the following content to the  `~/.local/share/applications/soundklaus.desktop` file in your home directory.

 	[Desktop Entry]
 	Name=SoundKlaus